 Numbering or lettering

-A title sheet will never include a plans reference that refers to an uncoloured portion of the cadastral map.
+A title sheet will never include a plans reference that refers to a non-coloured section of the cadastral map.

 Boundary reference arrows

-Although no longer added to the cadastral map for new registrations in the deeds.
-There are many older titles registered under the previous land registration legislation show black arrows that provide additional information regarding the boundaries of a plot.
+We no longer describe boundary references descriptions on the cadastral map for new registrations in the deeds.
+There are many older titles registered under the previous land registration legislation that may show these as lettered with:

-These arrows were added when the title deeds for the plot included specific information about the legal boundary relative to a physical feature such as a fence, wall or hedge.
+These give extra information about the boundaries of a plot and were added to the title deeds to include specific information about the legal boundary relative to a physical feature such as a:

-Common examples were a boundary being described in the deed as following the centre line of a mutual gable wall, or the outer face of a hedge where the black arrow is:
+We describe a boundary in the deed as following the centre line of a mutual gable wall, or the outer face of a hedge where the black arrow is: